dizyd/Online-Experiments/README.md

 # Online Experiments

-This is supposed to be an internal documentation and collection of useful code snippets for `labJS` and `JATOS`.
+This is supposed to be an internal documentation and collection of useful code snippets for `lab.js` and `JATOS`.

 ## Experiments